Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Introduction

 Analysis of recent experiments on shear-jamming in dry grains~\cite{BiNature2011,Ren2013Thesis,ren2013reynolds} and discontinuous shear thickening in dense, non-Brownian suspensions~\cite{Seto2013,mari2014shear,Brown2010,Brown2013} have found remarkable similarities between experimental observations and the theoretical picture of stress transmission in shear-jammed solids that was presented in the 90's.
 In this paper, we present a theoretical framework that quantifies the phenomenon of shear-induced jamming.
 In particular, we construct an order parameter that distinguishes these solids from fluids.
 The theoretical framework is applied to experimental studies of shear jamming in dry grains.
-A concise description of this work has been published earlier~\cite{Sarkar2013Origin}.
+Part of this work has been published earlier in a concise form~\cite{Sarkar2013Origin}.

-This paper is organized as follows: In section II, we develop a description of granular solids in a space that is ``reciprocal'' to position space, in a sense to be defined below.
+This paper is organized as follows.
+In section II, we develop a description of granular solids in a space that is ``reciprocal'' to position space, in a sense to be defined below.
 In section III, we describe different experimental protocols and present an algorithm for generating the reciprocal space representation from a knowledge of contact forces and positions of grains.
 In section IV, we propose an order parameter that can be identified with shear-jammed states, which indicates that shear-jamming is associated with a broken-symmetry in this reciprocal space.
 In this section, we also analyze experimental data using the theoretical perspective developed in the earlier sections, and in section V, we present our conclusions and ideas for future work.